Back from Down Under

 The Goodies

-So of course, we can’t give away ALL our secrets, but what good is having friends if we can’t share the Love?
+So of course, we can’t give away ALL our secrets, but what good is having if we can’t share the Love?
 While the results aren’t perfect, we are happy to have had a successful adventure.
 Below is the code and resources links to get you started building better textures and a better Web.

 Download Noise Background